Rien Long

-Rien Michael Long (born August 7, 1981) is a former American college and professional football player who was a defensive tackle in the National Football League (NFL) for three seasons during the early 2000s.
-He played college football for Washington State University, earned All-American honors, and was recognized as the top college interior lineman.
-The Tennessee Titans chose him in the fourth round of the 2003 NFL Draft, and he played for the Titans until his pro career was cut short by injuries.
+Rien Michael Long (born August 7, 1981) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Washington State Cougars, earning consensus All-American honors and recognition as the top college interior lineman in 2002.
+The Tennessee Titans chose him in the fourth round of the 2003 NFL draft, and he played for the Titans until his pro career was cut short by injuries.

-Early years
+Early life

 Long was born in Los Angeles, California.
 He attended Anacortes High School in Anacortes, Washington.

 College career

 Long accepted an athletic scholarship to attend Washington State University, where he played for the Washington State Cougars football team from 2000 to 2002.
 As a junior in 2002, he won the Outland Trophy as that year's best college football interior lineman, and was recognized as a consensus first-team All-American.